Jimmy Governor: Retribution

-The following day, Tuesday July 24, instead of going to the proposed ammunition drop-off location (where the police were waiting) the Governor brothers headed further to the east.
-At mid-morning they arrived at the Michael O'Brien's selection at Poggy, about 18 miles south-west of Merriwa.
-O'Brien's wife Elizabeth, her 18-month-old son James and a nurse, Catherine Bennett, were sitting in the detached kitchen behind the house.
-Lizzie O'Brien was heavily pregnant and Mrs. Bennett was staying with her to assist with the birth.
-The Governor brothers suddenly appeared at the kitchen door; Mrs. O'Brien said "What do you want?" and Jimmy replied: "You speak civil.
+The following day, Tuesday 24 July, instead of going to the proposed ammunition drop-off location (where the police were waiting) the Governor brothers headed further east.
+At mid-morning they arrived at Michael O'Brien's selection at Poggy, about eighteen miles southwest of Merriwa.
+O'Brien's wife Elizabeth, her teenaged son James and a nurse, Catherine Bennett, were sitting in the detached kitchen behind the house.
+Elizabeth was heavily pregnant and Mrs. Bennett was staying with her to assist with the birth.
+The brothers suddenly appeared at the kitchen door; Mrs. O'Brien said, "What do you want?" and Jimmy replied: "You speak civil.
 Surrender, or I will shoot you".
-With these words Governor fired his gun at the women.
-Lizzie O'Brien and Catherine Bennett were shot several times and Joe Governor hit Mrs. O’Brien with his tomahawk, inflicting a fatal blow.
-Jimmy Governor broke the rifle stock by using it to beat the child to death.
+With these words, Jimmy fired his gun at the women.
+Elizabeth and Bennett were shot several times, the former also struck by Joe's tomahawk, inflicting a fatal blow.
+Jimmy broke the rifle stock by using it to beat James to death.
 The Governors then ransacked the house, taking money, clothes and boots.
 On a blank cheque form they wrote: "You dog, I shoot you also".
-Catherine Bennett was still alive, shot with a bullet that entered her collarbone and passed through her chest.
-She staggered from the kitchen after her assailants had left and found Michael O'Brien.
-O'Brien walked to a neighbouring selection from where a rider was sent to Merriwa to alert the police.
-By the time the troopers had arrived Jimmy and Joe Governor had long departed, but Mrs. Bennett had been laying for six hours in the bush suffering from exposure.
+Bennett was still alive, shot with a bullet that entered her collarbone and passed through her chest.
+She staggered from the kitchen after her assailants had left and found Michael O'Brien, who walked to a neighbouring selection to send a rider to alert police in Merriwa.
+By the time the troopers had arrived, the Governor brothers Jimmy and Joe Governor had long departed, but Bennett had been laying for six hours in the bush suffering from exposure.

 The supposed motive behind the attack at the O'Brien selection was a longstanding grudge held by Jimmy.
-Years beforehand, during a cricket match being played at Wollar, "Jimmy made a pest of himself" and Michael O'Brien "gave him a ducking in the creek to quieten him down a bit".
+Years beforehand, during a cricket match being played at Wollar, "Jimmy made a pest of himself" and O'Brien "gave him a ducking in the creek to quieten him down a bit".

-On July 25 a notification was published offering a reward of two hundred pounds "for the apprehension" of each of the offenders, Jimmy Governor and Joe Governor.
+On 25 July a notification was published offering a reward of two hundred pounds "for the apprehension" of each of the offenders, Jimmy Governor and Joe Governor.
 The notice referred to the murders "by aboriginals" at Breelong and the subsequent inquest which returned a verdict of "wilful murder" against Jimmy Governor, Joe Governor, Jack Underwood, Jack Porter and Ethel Governor.